-- The vaccination campaign in Brazil is running successfully.
+- The vaccination campaign in Brazil was running successfully.
 In Florianópolis and São Paulo more than 100% of the adult population is fully vaccinated.
-In Rio de Janeiro it is 95% of the adult population.

-- This is the vaccination rate, in relation to the total population of Brazil: first dose: 86%, second dose: 81%, booster shots: 56%.
-Considering the population from 12 years on, 93% took the first jab and 87% are completely vaccinated.
+- This is the vaccination rate, in relation to the total population of Brazil: first dose: 87%, second dose: 83%, booster shots: 63%.

-- The numbers of Covid-19 cases are on the rise again.
+- The numbers of Covid-19 cases are stable.
 Severe cases and hospitalisations stay under control.